Nedick's: History

 The new owners of Nedick's worked aggressively to rebuild the brand and began using radio advertising that touted the health benefits of vitamin B1 that was being added to the traditional Nedick's orange drink.
 Some of the new radio commercials for the Nedick's chain featuring a character called "Little Nick".
 A loss leader breakfast was offered in order to bring in customers and it was hoped that this would increase business throughout the day.
-Within a five-year period, from 1941–1946, sales numbers at Nedick's tripled.
+Within a five-year period, from 1941 to 1946, sales numbers at Nedick's tripled.
 In 1948 it was advertised that a carbonated version of the Nedick's orange drink was to be sold only through independent retailers.

 In 1953, Nedick's, with 75 locations, began running a contest in which customers could enter to win daily prizes ranging from $1–$25 at each location and a monthly drawing where one Nedick's customer would win a mink coat.
 During this time Nedick's also offered advertising token coins, included in packages of cigarettes that were sold at Nedick's, that could be used for purchasing products at their locations before the expiration date stamped on the token.

-After being acquired in May 1965 by the ABC Consolidated Corporation, plans were announced to expand and modernize the then 83 store chain with a goal of making Nedick's a national chain.
+After the then 83-store chain was acquired in May 1965 by the ABC Consolidated Corporation, plans were announced to expand and modernize with a goal of making Nedick's a national chain.
 Nedick's was a sponsor of the New York Knicks basketball team, which gave rise to the catchphrase of the Knicks' long-time radio announcer, Marty Glickman: "Good like Nedick's", intoned after the team scored a basket.
-Another common phrase was "Meet me outside Nedick’s", as the well-known and highly visible locations were very familiar for people to rendezvous.
+Another common phrase was "Meet me outside Nedick's", as the well-known and highly visible locations were very familiar for people to rendezvous.
 Nedick's had a location on 8th Avenue in Madison Square Garden, the Knicks' arena until 1968.